wonderkiln/dispatch-windows/README.md

 ## Supported Platforms

-Currently the application is developed, tested and currently working on Windows 10.
+Currently the application is developed, tested and currently working on Windows 10/11.
 Should also work on Windows 7, 8 and 8.1 with .NET Framework 4.5 installed (but was not yet tested).

+## Current Status
+Dispatch started as a paid FTP client for Windows.
+We realized this was better fit as a open source project to not only spur more support but also as a legitmate alternative to FileZilla.
+We are looking at a WinUI v3 redesign are 100% focused on keeping this free and open source.

+When a paid scenario does come up, if ever, it will be around 'PowerToys' style enhancements and will only be incorporated if the community agrees.

 ## Libraries Used